Xyntopia/taskyon/public/docs/tools.md

 Users can add custom tools through the [Tools Manager](/tools), where they can create, edit, and delete tools.

+#### Best Practice

+- Tools should try to always return a value.
+This give taskyon the feedback whether a tool was succesful or not.

 ### AI-Assisted Tool Creation

 Taskyon can define tools using Large Language Models (LLMs) by providing a JSON object with a "function" tag.
 This feature enables dynamic tool creation and adaptation.